apache/incubator-batchee/src/site/markdown/extensions.md

 ###  `org.apache.batchee.jackson.JacksonJSonWriter`

-Use JSefa to write a XML file.
+Use Jackson to write a JSon file.

 Sample: